Women's Wear Daily: 1999 to 2013: Condé Nast Publications

 In 1999, Fairchild Publications was sold by the Walt Disney Company to Advance Publications, the parent company of Condé Nast Publications.
 As a result, Fairchild Publications became a unit of Condé Nast, though WWD was technically operated separately from Condé Nast's consumer publications such as Vogue and Glamour.

 In November 2010, WWD celebrated its 100th anniversary at the Cipriani in New York, with some of the fashion industry's leading experts including designers Alber Elbaz, Ralph Lauren, Marc Jacobs and Michael Kors.

 2014 to present: Penske Media Corporation

 On August 19, 2014, Conde Nast sold Women's Wear Daily to Penske Media Corporation (PMC).
 The purchase by PMC included WWD's sister publications Footwear News, Menswear, M Magazine, and Beauty Inc as well as Fairchild's events business for a sale price close to $100 million.

 On April 12, 2015, WWD announced on their website that they would launch a weekly print format from April 23 on.
 A daily digital edition of WWD is also available to subscribers.

-On July 20, 2015, Penske Media Corporation (PMC) and Tribune Publishing Company announced that WWD would appear on LATimes.com and would also be distributed to select Los Angeles Times, San Diego Union-Tribune, Chicago Tribune and Sun-Sentinel subscribers 12 times per year.
+On July 20, 2015, Penske Media Corporation (PMC) and Tribune Publishing Company announced that WWD would appear on "LATimes.com" and would also be distributed to select Los Angeles Times, The San Diego Union-Tribune, Chicago Tribune and Sun Sentinel subscribers 12 times per year.